STRICHEN TO ELLON WALK

 reached the station site until you suddenly spot a short section of platform within the overgrowth.
 Thankfully,

 the station building area is a bit clearer.
-I remember having to change single line token with
+I remember having to change single line token with the signal man.

-Going north, as the train was slowing down to stop in the platform you exchanged the
+Going north, as the train was slowing down to stop in the platform you exchanged the token from the cab

 door, the signalman would be at track level by the platform ramps.
 On the Up the next change was made on